 If you suffer from seasonal allergies—like hay fever—know that your food choices matter.
-This is especially true if you have hypothyroidism or an autoimmune disease, like Hashimoto’s thyroiditis, rheumatoid arthritis, lupus, psoriasis or psoriatic arthritis, because you will, in all likelihood, already have multiple food sensitivities.1, 2 And, the seasonal allergy-food connection adds another layer of heightened sensitivity and inflammation.
+This is especially true if you have an autoimmune disease, like Hashimoto’s thyroiditis, rheumatoid arthritis, lupus, psoriasis or psoriatic arthritis, because you will, in all likelihood, already have multiple food sensitivities.1, 2 And, the seasonal allergy-food connection adds another layer of heightened sensitivity and inflammation.
 If you feel absolutely miserable from the intensity of your allergy symptoms, this is sign that you need to pay attention to your liver and digestive health.

 An allergy is a hyperactive response of the immune system to substances called “allergens”—including (but not limited to) food, pollen, dust mites, mold, medications and insect stings—that your body perceives as “foreign”.